Ahead of Trump’s India visit, UP releases water in Yamuna to mask its foul smell

 The United States president is set to visit Ahmedabad and New Delhi on February 24 and 25, and may also visit Agra.

 The Uttar Pradesh Irrigation Department has released 500 cusecs of water into the Yamuna river in Agra in order to improve its “environmental condition” ahead of a possible visit by United States President Donald Trump to the city, PTI reported on Wednesday.
-Trump is scheduled to be in Gujarat’s capital Ahmedabad, and New Delhi on February 24 and 25.
+Trump is scheduled to visit Ahmedabad and New Delhi on February 24 and 25.

 “Keeping in mind US President Trump’s visit to Agra, 500 cusecs of water has been released from the Ganganahar to improve the environmental condition of the Yamuna,” said state Irrigation Department’s Superintending Engineer Dharmender Singh Phogat.
 “This water will reach the Yamuna in Mathura by February 20 and Agra by February 21 afternoon.”